AFE Families Still Hospitalized

 Asking For and Receiving Help

 Allow people to help.
-One of the most common responses we hear is that sometimes you don’t know what help you actually need or anticipate needing.
+One of the common responses we hear is that sometimes you don’t know what help you need.
 Many of the items on this list can be done or started by someone else.
-Ask a close family member or friend to help manage the tasks below or identify someone that may be best suited for each item.
+Ask a close family member or friend to help manage the tasks below.
 You will find many people will want to help, even strangers.
-Be sure to keep contact information of those offering to help; you may not have an immediate need but may discover one at a later time.
+Be sure to keep the contact information of those offering to help.
+You may not have an immediate need but may discover one later.

 Communicate Your Loved One’s Condition Efficiently

-Spouses and family members can spend precious hours providing updates to other family, friends, neighbors and coworkers.
-Instead, designate one person to be the director of all communications and determine the most effective and efficient way to communicate with others.
+Spouses and family members can spend precious hours providing updates to others.
+Instead, designate one person to be the director of all connections.
+Determine the most effective and efficient way to communicate with others.

-We recommend using the website to communicate your loved one’s condition and highlighting the family’s needs.
-There are specific companies that have designed FREE and EASY to use website templates specifically for those facing a medical crisis.
+We recommend using the website to communicate your loved one’s condition and highlight the family’s needs.
+There are FREE and EASY-to-use website templates for those facing a medical crisis.

 Caring for a Newborn While Mom is Hospitalized

 It can be extremely challenging to manage the care of your loved one in addition to caring for a newborn child.
-If the baby condition is stable they will most likely remain in the NICU or nursery for 1-2 days for observation.
-If this has not yet been addressed you may want to speak with the case manager at the hospital or the physician on duty to have the baby admitted into the NICU or newborn nursery for observation while your loved one remains in critical condition.
+If the baby’s condition is stable they will most likely remain in the NICU or nursery for observation.
+Talk to the baby’s healthcare team to have them admitted for observation while your loved one remains in the hospital.

-Due to COVID, the NICU will very likely adhere to a strict visitor policy and only allow the dad and possibly the grandparents in to see the baby.
+Due to COVID, some hospitals may still limit access to the baby.
 Consider the option to have one person in charge of the baby’s care and one person in charge of the mother’s care.
 It will be important to have that person attend all physicians’ consults.
-This can be logistically impossible for one person to manage both.
-This will be especially important if the baby suffered complications during delivery and will require numerous medical decisions.
+This will be especially important if the baby suffered problems during delivery.

-While many people will want to see and visit the baby once they are discharges, please consider the mother’s feelings and be mindful of passing potentially harmful germs or illness to the baby or other children.
+Many people will want to see and visit the baby once they are discharged.
+Please consider the mother’s feelings and be mindful of passing germs or illness to the baby or other children.
 Respiratory Syncytial Virus or RSV can cause serious illness in infants under 12 months.
 It is important to balance being helpful with childcare and keeping children healthy.

-If both the baby’s and the mother’s conditions allow, learn what the hospital’s guidelines are for having the baby spend time with the mother in ICU.
-If this is not possible be sure to take pictures and video of the baby and place them in the hospital room for the mother to see.
-It can be a very sad experience for the mother not to have seen or spent time with her newborn.
-Photos and videos will help bridge this gap and provide a small connection for the mother to have until she can be with the baby in person.
-It is also recommended to have photos of older children, pets or other memorable photos in her room.
+If conditions allow, the baby may spend time with the mother in ICU.
+If this is not possible be sure to take pictures and video of the baby for the mother.
+It can be a sad experience for the mother not to have seen or spent time with her newborn.
+Photos and videos will help bridge this gap.
+It is recommended to have photos of older children, pets or other memorable photos in her room.

-If the baby is released before the mother, try to identify one or two people who will help the father manage the baby’s schedule.
-Again, keep in mind that it will be extremely sad and disappointing for the mother to not be the primary caregiver.
-Choosing someone who is respectful of these feelings and with whom the mother would be comfortable with taking care of her baby is essential.
-Have those caring for your infant and/or other children maintain a daily log of their activities and milestones and take a lot of photos and videos.
-These will prove very helpful during the mother’s recovery.
+If the baby is released before mom, identify people who will help the father with the baby.
+Keep in mind that it will be disappointing for the mother to not be the primary caregiver.
+Choosing someone who is respectful of these feelings is essential.
+Maintain a daily log of their activities and milestones and take a lot of photos and videos.
+These will prove helpful during the mother’s recovery.

-Contact the employer who provides the health benefits and be sure to add the baby to the health insurance policy.
-This is very important to do as soon as possible to avoid any medical billing issues.
+Be sure to add the baby to the health insurance policy.
+This is important to do as soon as possible to avoid any medical billing issues.
 Be sure to provide the hospital with the updated information.

 Caring for Older Children While Mom is Hospitalized

 The emotions and needs of older children will vary depending on the children’s age.
-Confusion and fear are the most common emotions older children will experience while the mother is in the hospital and during the recovery process.
+Confusion and fear are the most common emotions older children will experience.
 Older children can feel sad, isolated, angry and alone.
 It is important to keep their routine as normal as possible.
-You may wish to have them stay with a close relative or friend in the days immediately following the AFE to limit their exposure to the stress of the situation.
+You may have them stay with a close relative or friend.
+This could limit their exposure to the stress of the situation.

 Consider asking friends to give gifts to older siblings instead of for the new baby.
 New toys, games, books or videos may provide a welcome distraction.

-Hospital social workers may be a helpful source of advice and should be able to provide helpful resources to assist with explaining the situation to the child(ren) in an age-appropriate way.
+Hospital social workers may be a helpful source of advice.
+They should be able to provide resources to assist with explaining the situation to the child.

 Preserving Memories For Mom and Baby